What Goes when You’re Really Selling a Kitchen and Bath Installation Business

 Miscellaneous

-There are of course exceptions to every rule, and every business sale is different.
+There are, of course, exceptions to every rule, and every business sale is different.
 When you are trying to figure all of this out, it is helpful to have professionals on your side.
 A business broker can help you understand what goes with your business and how much it is actually worth.